GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

     * startDate = last run date from the extract_data_gov_log logic map table
     * endDate = current execution date plus one day
 * Get number of modified records since the startDate and endDate
-    * use data.gov api package_search to find data.gov records that have been modified
+    * use data.gov API package_search to find data.gov records that have been modified
 * Get the list of modified records since startDate and endDate for SQS messages
-    * use data.gov api package_search to retrieve all modified records from data.gov
+    * use data.gov API package_search to retrieve all modified records from data.gov
     * create an sqs message for each data.gov modified record and send to data-gov-cache-records
-    * data-gov-cache-records is listend for by CacheMetadataFromDataDotGov
+    * data-gov-cache-records is listened for by CacheMetadataFromDataDotGov